chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 but not MAL-BIND-K-CT nor MAL-BIND-K-PK.
 Using the 64-byte seed format provides a step up in binding security, additionally providing MAL-BIND-K-CT security, but still not MAL-BIND-K-PK.
-For more guidance, see {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

-For more detailed ML-KEM specific security considerations refer to regarding randmoness, misbinding properies, decapsulation failures, key reuse, and key checks, refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.
+For more detailed ML-KEM specific security considerations regarding this, randomness, misbinding properties, decapsulation failures, key reuse, and key checks, refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 # IANA Considerations